azdavis/millet/docs/manual.md

 ## Known issues

 - Some features like `abstype` are not supported.
-- Paths with certain 'default' path variables are ignored.
-(This is because Millet includes the std basis and other definitions.)
-  - In MLB files, paths with the variable `SML_LIB` are ignored.
-  - In CM files, paths with the variable `$` and `$SMLNJ-LIB` are ignored.
 - CM support is incomplete.
   - The preprocessor is ignored.
   - Tool options are not supported.